Stories

 The High School performed the rock opera, Tommy, under Bob Anderson's tutelage.
 My son, Nigel, was one of the musicians.
 They all put their heart and soul into that performance, and I think Bob contributed more than a few bucks.
 What a guy!
 Also, I went to Camp Hancock with my daughter, Mariel.
 It provided so much opportunity for growth in a supportive and loving environment for 4th and 5th graders.
 I actually cried when we left.
 MLC was a rich and wonderful community experience.
 I now live in a co-housing community and am grateful for the ways that all community experiences have enriched my life.
 (Bev Stadick, 1990s, parent)

-TO OUR CHAGRIN, these three stories, written in 2018, did not make it into the 50th Anniversary magazine published at that time.
-All three offer simple praise and gratitude for the experiences MLC provided.
+TO OUR CHAGRIN, these four stories, written in 2018, did not make it into the 50th Anniversary magazine published at that time.
+All offer praise and gratitude for the experiences MLC provided.
 The first is by MLC alumnus David Svitavsky, son of founding teacher Sally Svitavsky!
-The second is anonymous, nearly as short as a haiku.
-The third is by Bev Stadick, parent of Mariel, and of Nigel who participated in a circa-2000 MLC production of The Who's rock opera Tommy.
-We are very pleased to include them here at last!
+The second is by alumna Carlee Smith, one of a remarkable and remarkably large group of professional musicians who emerged from MLC.
+The third is anonymous, nearly as short as a haiku.
+And the fourth is by Bev Stadick, parent of Mariel, and of Nigel who participated in a circa-2000 MLC production of The Who's rock opera Tommy.
+We are pleased to include them here at last.

 Image excerpt, album cover, The Who's Tommy (ultimateclassicrock.com)